 Consider renting larger items locally for ease and to lighten your luggage.

-No special specialty items beyond general tropical travel items.
-Focus on comfortable attire against the heat.
+No unique specialty items beyond general tropical travel items.
+Focus on comfortable attire compared to the heat.

 While Chiang Mai has a wide range of products, some certain makes or specialized items may be difficult to find.